mhanauer/PowerLogisticRegression/README.md

 1. Base odds of someone going back to jail (50/50?)
 2. Percentage change in the odds (25% reduction?)

+Need to think about the x variable as a one unit change, because it is continious.

 ```{r}
 intercept = log(1)
 ## 25% reduction in the odds of going back to jail